mortie/nbon/README.md

 using human readable text, while using binary encodings for some of the values to make parsing and serialization faster.

+Also, making languages is fun and I wanted to make a language.
+You shouldn't use NBON if you don't want to.
+This README isn't trying to sell you anything.

 An NBON-encoded value can be one of the following:

 * True: `'T'` (0x56)